Session Update

 HB 875 Rizzo/SB 1590 Burgess

 Bills seek to streamline teacher preparation, certification, and professional development requirements to strengthen educator quality and accountability.
 SB 1590 establishes the Task Force for Educator Preparation to revise and enhance educator training, assessment, and professional development by 2028.
-Passed the House and waiting for passage in the Senate.
+Passed the House and Senate and headed to the Governor.

 Education